 Changing Personal Involvement of Employees – Change management always needs to involve changing the way employees and managers get involved in various business operations.
 It is very important to change their work behaviors and attitudes.
 This ensure the business organization follows proper company culture for taking care of change management projects.

-Communication, leadership style, proper approach and ethics are some of the most effective change management principles which need to be given proper attention.
+Communication, leadership style, proper approach and ethics are some of the most effective change management principleschange management principles which need to be given proper attention.
 It is very important to instill these values in your employees for effective change management.

 Proactive Change Management – Most managers approach change management from either a reactive or proactive position.
 Proactive change management always requires managers to regularly and actively review the current business environments and economic markets.
 This helps them determine what kind of shifts may occur in the long term or near future.